-The fixings needed to be able to with stand a reasonable amount of weight being hung off them so had to have good structural strength.
-Thermalite blocks are scratched with a series of lines which indicate the type of block.
-In this instance the blocks had 6 squiggly scratch marks that designate the fact that they are from the “Turbo” range.
+The fixings needed to be able to withstand a reasonable amount of weight being hung off them so had to have good structural strength.
+Thermalite blocks are scratched with a series of lines that indicate the type of block.
+In this instance, the blocks had 6 squiggly scratch marks that designate the fact that they are from the “Turbo” range.

-The fixings used here contain chemicals so where gloves, eye protection and a mask in order to minimise accidental ingestion or contamination.
+The fixings used here contain chemicals so wear gloves, eye protection, and a mask in order to minimize accidental ingestion or contamination.

 This job requires M8 studs so a 10mm hole is drilled into the Thermalite block using an HSS drill bit to a depth of 85mm.